 Supervised research in an area of geology.
 Maximum credit six units applicable to a master's degree.
 799A.
-Thesis (3) Cr/NC/SP

-Prerequisites: An officially appointed thesis committee and advancement to candidacy.
+Thesis (3) Cr/NC/SP Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a thesis for the master's degree.
 799B.
-Thesis Extension (0) Cr/NC

-Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.
+Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
+Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval. and Latte a charge developed doublework to German, Graduate courses in German may be used to full? to pur ements for salvended degrees in owner departments with the approval of the Restring and electristics of representative works of Significant authors and movements of Freating and decuation of diverentative home of significant potents and movements of to athen ayon the marties meditable to anow available among to notice out their Interest union to a with a storage Servac, May by remarked with new contact.
+See Disast Swedolb to specific contact.
+No implicit of six units applicable to a matter's degree eginalogiesa4 German mouth set to mechal effet pries Faculty Harry W. Paulin, Ph.D., Professor of German (Graduate Adviser) Steven C. Schaber, Ph.D., Professor of German and Classics Yoshio Tanaka, Ph.D., Professor of German Julian H. Wulbern, Ph.D., Professor of German, Chair of Department Erich W. Skwara, Ph.D., Assistant Professor of German General Information The Department of German and Russian Languages and Literatures, in the College of Arts and Letters, offers advanced coursework in German.

-THE PARTY OF THE PARTY OF THE PARTY OF THE

-German / 247

-German 98:04100 (C-2) domeseer .ver Prerequeite: Consect of the department Supervised resperch to an area of growing Maketon county supervised replacible to a

-Faculty 98/04/10 (C) algorith Aeet

-Vytas Dukas, Ph.D., Professor of Russian and German Harry W. Paulin, Ph.D., Professor of German (Graduate Adviser) Steven C. Schaber, Ph.D., Professor of German and Classics Yoshio Tanaka, Ph.D., Professor of German Julian H. Wulbern, Ph.D., Professor of German, Chair of Department Erich W. Skwara, Ph.D., Assistant Professor of German

-General Information

-The Department of German and Russian Languages and Literatures, in the College of Arts and Letters, offers advanced coursework in German.
 Graduate courses in German may be used to fulfill requirements for advanced degrees in other departments with the approval of the student's graduate adviser.

-UPPER DIVISION COURSES

-505. Applied German Linguistics (3)

-Prerequisites: German 301 and 302.
+UPPER DIVISION COURSES 505.
+Applied German Linguistics (3) Prerequisites: German 301 and 302.

 Linguistic study of modern German; integration of modern linguistic theory with the language classroom.
-510. German Phonetics (3) Prerequisites: German 202 and 212.
+510. German Phonetics (3) Prerequisites: German 200A; 200B or 200C; 212.
 Sounds and intonation of German.
-540. German Literature from Its Beginning to the Baroque Period (3) Prerequisite: German 310.
+540. German Literature from its Beginning to the Baroque Period (3) Prerequisite: German 310.

 Literature from the eighth century to about 1700.

 545. German Literature of the Eighteenth Century (3) Prerequisite: German 310.